You’re already running a healthcare center staffed with medical professionals.

-Chair yoga offers simple, easy exercises that can be done from a sitting position (in a chair.)
-If residents are able to sit on the floor without problems, yin can be a great option.
-It’s done almost completely from the floor, and is very slow paced.
-Gentle yoga is a general term for classes that are also are slow-paced, and is geared to help people with low-mobility or who are recovering from an injury.
-It is considered to be a form of restorative yoga, which makes it perfect for seniors with a limited range of motion.
+Gentle yoga is a general term for classes geared to help people with low-mobility or who are recovering from an injury.
+It’s considered to be a form of restorative yoga, which makes it perfect for seniors with a limited range of motion.
 Even those residents put off by traditional exercise may find some benefit in a weekly yoga class.

 Creative Outings for Holistic Health and Wellness

-Not all the items grown in the garden may make it to your kitchen, but that’s okay.
-Composting is a cheap and easy way to recycle organic matter into fertilizer for next year’s garden.
-It also keeps your residents aware of the garden during the post-harvest months by looking for good sources of compost materials they can use to make sure next year’s garden grows even wilder.
+Not all the items grown in a garden will make it to your kitchen, of course.
+Composting is an easy way to recycle organic matter into fertilizer for next year’s garden.
+It also keeps your residents involved and aware of the garden during the post-harvest months.

 Consider the example being set by The Green House Project – a national network of homes providing elder care.
 They began in 2001 with a vision to change the way senior health care was provided.
 They are dedicated to holistic wellness and a 360-degree approach to senior living that fosters a meaningful existence for residents in their later years.